 Pinel Island is hard to beat when it comes to finding a great spot for a beach day.
 There’s a lot to do while on Pinel Island, including snorkeling, hiking, and turtle seeking!
 Make it an adventure, and rent kayaks to get there.
 This beach is quiet, but tends to get a bit more populated when cruise ships are in port.

 Insider Tip: If you’re traveling with kids they may enjoy seeing the small and large hermit crabs and iguanas which are plentiful on this island.

 A top-rated beach, this calm and beautiful oceanside vantage draws scores of visitors to Saint Barthelemy.
 Saint Jean beach is mostly calm in the shallows, with wave action happening further off shore, which sometimes attracts surfers.
 You’ll find just about everything you need for a perfect beach day here.
-Like many Caribbean beaches in this area, Saint Jean has been affected by recent hurricanes.
-It is steadily bouncing back to its former glory.

 The only thing more mesmerizing than a sea of blue, is a sea of blue surrounded by the richest of greens.
 Frenchman’s Cove in Jamaica is a nature lover’s delight.
 This is a relatively secluded beach which comes with a small entrance fee.
 But once inside, you’ll find a beach with decent service and offerings of reasonably priced food and drink.
 A river runs through this beach all the way down to the surf.